-Haiti: Fears of cholera outbreak after storm
+Haitian leader: Cholera kills 13 after Matthew

 Story highlights

-(CNN)Haitians in the areas worst hit by Hurricane Matthew are desperately awaiting assistance six days after the storm, as concerns grow about potential cholera outbreaks.

-Vince DeGennaro, a Port-au-Prince-based doctor who's the medical director for the country's only medical emergency helicopter program, has been flying medical relief flights into towns along Haiti's devastated southwest coast in the aftermath of the storm.
+Vince DeGennaro, a Port-au-Prince-based doctor who is the medical director for the country's only medical emergency helicopter program, has been flying medical relief flights since Thursday into towns along Haiti's devastated southwest coast in the aftermath of the storm.

 "These towns on the southwestern coast, it's near total destruction.
 Just about every building was knocked down, even concrete ones," he said.
 "It's quite frightening to see from the air."